morse-simulator/morse/doc/morse/tutorials.rst

 Basic MORSE user interface
 --------------------------

-The next tutorial describes precisely how to launch the MORSE simulation, and how to basically interact with him.
+The next tutorial describes how to launch the MORSE simulation, and how to do basic interaction with it.

 .. toctree::